linux-kdevops/kdevops-history/docs/testing-with-loopback.md

 is LOOP_SET_DIRECT_IO.
 This can be used to bypass the cache completely, when needed.

-Experimention with using truncated files with loopback devices without direct IO on NVMe drives has proven to be sufficiently fast enough for testing with fstests with different filesystems.
+Experimentation with using truncated files with loopback devices without direct IO on NVMe drives has proven to be sufficiently fast enough for testing with fstests with different filesystems.
 Direct IO is not used since we have relative control over where these drives are if testing a baremetal or a